chantastic/practical-bem/README.md

 Practically, Entities should live in a single file and be easily transportable to other projects.

 ## Block
-A Blocks is the single, root-level, classes of any Entity.
+A Block is the single, root-level, classes of any Entity.

 ```css
 .todo-item { }